HabitatFramework/UserGuide/functions/functions.rst

 To perform a logical split:

-* Select the subset of features to be split in the GIS layer as shown in the **right** part of the figure :ref:`figLSFD`.
+* Select the subset of features to be split in the GIS layer as shown in the **right** part of the figure :ref:`figFLSFD`.
 * Return to the HLU Tool window and click |getmapselection| :guilabel:`Get Map Selection`.
 * Click |logicalsplit| :guilabel:`Logical Split`.
 A new INCID will be created and displayed as the current record and details will be added to the History tab for the INCID.

-.. _figLSFD:
+.. _figFLSFD:

 .. figure:: figures/LogicalSplitDiagram.png
 	:align: center